mcortecchia/tetrirene/README.md

-# tetrirene
+# TetrIrene
-A jquery/htmlcanvas tetris clone I've built in 2012
+A jquery/htmlcanvas *Tetris* clone I've built in 2012